FabianLiske/fabianliske.github.io/index.md

 These results show that Swarm Learning not only protects patient privacy but also enhances model generalization and robustness, particularly in scenarios with data imbalance or low signal strength.
 This makes Swarm Learning highly suitable for collaborative AI efforts in infectious disease diagnostics where data decentralization is the norm.

+### SL vs Local vs Central

+Comparing model performance differences not only between models trained locally, centrally, and in a swarm but also across studies also shows promising results for the concept of Swarm Learning as a whole.
+It should be noted that the results are not directly comparable as the researches used different models and hyperparamters across the studies, but we took the freedom to compare them for similar node-counts and conditions anyways.

 ---

 ## Challenges of Swarm Learning in Medical AI